 At the event there are BBQ-ed rib and other food vendors, family-friendly activities and live entertainment.

 This is not the first barbecued-rib themed event run by Lower Mainland Rotary clubs to raise money for their charitable work.
 Port Moody Ribfest, for example, has been taking place at Port Moody’s Rocky Point Park since 2015.

 In 2019 Ribfest Langley took place at McLeod Athletic Park which is located at 5687 Johnston Townline Road (by 56th Avenue and 216th Street) just north of the Langley Airport and Canadian Museum of Flight.

 The event happened on August 16th, 17th and 18th in 2019.
 Its hours of operation were from 11:00 am until about 9:00 pm or so on each of the three days.
-2021 details will likely be similar on its dates of August 12th, 13th and 14th.
+2022 details will likely be similar on its dates of August 12th, 13th and 14th.

 What to Expect